Sun, sea, and sand are the cornerstones of travel for so many people, and the gay community is no different.

 For the perfect blend of parties and sunshine, Ibiza is always the place to be, and this island attracts thousands of gay revelers looking for a good time each year in its summer season.

 In the evening time, there is no shortage of gay bars to entertain you, and in the daytime, you can sleep off your hangover on the rays of Es Cavallet beach.

 This is officially a nudist beach, and the end section is gay.

 You won’t miss it thanks to the abundance of guys wearing, well, nothing at all.

 From mid-morning to around 4 p.m., things are pretty chilled out, but then the party starts once again.

 All the main activity is based around the Chiringay gay beach restaurant, and if you’re a beach lover, you’ll no doubt end up eating many meals and drinking a lot of cocktails at Chiringay.

 This is a very “anything goes” kinda place where you don’t have to worry about having an Adonis body.
-Just relax and enjoy.
+Just relax and enjoy it.

 Bellevue Beach, Copenhagen